rune/rune/docs/docs/advanced/persisted-data.md

 ## Backwards Compatibility {#backwards-compatibility}

-Dusk persists data forever, also across game versions.
+Rune persists data forever, also across game versions.
 Your game might see a player in `game.persisted` with 1-year-old data saved many game versions ago.
 We recommend using TypeScript, storing types used in old game versions, and assuming in your logic that all persisted keys can be undefined.

 :::caution
 You should be very careful to ensure your game doesn't break if it encounters old data!